tommyrharper/Learning-Goals/week2/week_2.md

 2. Practice using it in some simple test cases and do the birthdays [exercise](https://github.com/makersacademy/birthdays) - 1hr

-3. Explain doubles to someone else - 5 mins
+3. Explain doubles to someone else - 5 mins - COMPLETE

+    - I was not able to communicate the idea very clearly.
+This revealed the depth of my lack of understanding.

 # Day 3